Het Zand;

 Ammunition storage;

-The daily need for bombs was not stored at the airfield, but at a location in the woods situated along the Vijfeikenweg in Rijen.
-The area, if coming from the airfield, was located three hundred metres past the rail level crossing to the left and right side of the road.
-The area was surrounded by enhanced fencing and was heavily guarded.
+The daily need for bombs was not stored at the airfield but at a location in the woods situated along the road Vijfeikenweg in Rijen.
+The area, if coming from the airfield, was located three hundred metres past the railroad crossing to the left and right sides of the road.
+The area was surrounded by enhanced fencing and it was heavily guarded.
 The ammunition was simply stored on the ground in the slopes of the area.
 A bigger ammunition depot for storage of ammunition and bombs was located between the village’s of Loon op Zand and Kaatsheuvel.
-The ammunition depot was known as the M.A.St.
+That ammunition depot was known as the M.A.St.
 (Munitions Ausgabe Stelle).
-The MASt served as a distribution point for the German Luftwaffe during the years 1942-1944.
-The complex was built in 1942 under the leadership of the German Major Wagner and consisted of many bunkers and buildings.
-The area was 185 acres big with fencing and multiple rows of barbed wire.
-The area was located along the Langstraat railway line that the Germans also used for the distribution.
+The MASt served as a distribution point for the German Luftwaffe during 1942-1944.
+The complex was built in 1942 under the German leadership of Major Wagner and it consisted of many bunkers and buildings.
+The complex covered an area of 185 acres with fencing and multiple rows of barbed wire.
+It was located close to the Langstraat railway line which the Germans also used for the distribution.

-The location to both sides of the Vijfeikenweg in Rijen also had a railway line, that was attached to the line of Tilburg to Breda.
-Daily truckloads of ammunition were transported back and forth between these ammunition depots to keep up their daily needs.
-The supply of ammunition from Germany was done by train.
-Regularly these ammunition trains suffered attacks of the Allied air force or accidents that happened involving the ammunition, like twice happened in Rijen witch inflicted a great deal of damage to the area around the Rijen train station.
-In the summer of 1942 for example, when on may 30 three train wagons blew up at midnight that were loaded with ammunition, and a year later on July 30 when a German ammunition train was blown up between a brick factory and a level crossing in Rijen.
-On September 5, 1944 when 'Dolle Dinsdag’ occurred, (‘Mad Tuesday’, on this day many rumors were spreading in occupied Holland that the liberation by Allied forces was at hand) the Germans blew up the entire complex at kaatsheuvel fearing that it would fall into enemy hands.
-That morning the Germans blew up their barracks and the stored ammunition.
+The storage location to both sides of the Vijfeikenweg in Rijen had a railway line that was connected to the line Tilburg-Breda.
+Daily truckloads were transported back and forth between these two ammunition depots to keep up with the daily needs of ammunition and bombs.
+The supply of ammunition and bombs from Germany was done by train.
+Regularly these ammunition trains suffered air attacks by the Allies.
+Also accidents happened involving the ammunition.
+Twice this happened at Rijen and inflicted a great deal of damage to the area around the Rijen train station.
+In the spring of 1942 for example, when three train wagons loaded with ammunition blew up at midnight on 30 May, and a year later on 30 July when a German ammunition train was destroyed between a brick factory and a level crossing in Rijen.
+On 5 September 1944 when 'Dolle Dinsdag’ occurred, (‘Mad Tuesday’ - on this day many rumors were spreading in occupied Holland that the liberation by Allied forces was at hand) the Germans blew up the entire MASt complex at kaatsheuvel fearing that it would fall into enemy hands.
+That morning the Germans blew up the barracks and the storage of bombs and ammunition.
 The destruction was completed by Allied aerial bombardments by the end of the war.

-In 1944 the Germans began to realise that because of the many Allied bombing raids on the airfield runways were often not able to be used and that there had to come an alternative.
-Therefore the Germans began realizing a landing strip in April 1944 between Tilburg and Dongen situated along the Wilhelmina canal.
-This landings strip was necessary if aircraft returning to Gilze-Rijen couldn’t land and were forced to directly find other landing grounds.
+In 1944 the Germans began realising that because of the many Allied bombingraids on the airfield runways were often not useable and that there had to come an alternative.
+Therefore they started with the construction of an airstrip between Tilburg and Dongen in April of 1944.
+It was build near the banks of the Wilhelminacanal.
+This airstrip was necessary if aircraft, returning to Gilze-Rijen, couldn’t land because of damage to the runway’s and were forced to look for other landing grounds.

-In the North-East corner of the airfield the Germans built a compass swinging base of the type, ND 12/30 Ae.
-It was a circular platform with a diameter of 16,40 yards above a 10 feet deep brickwork pit housing an engine room.
+In the north-east corner of the airfield the Germans built a compass swinging base type ND 12/30 Ae.
+It was a circular platform with a diameter of 16,40 yards above a 10 feet deep brickwork pit housing and engine room.
 The platform had a wooden sled that could be attached under the tail of the aircraft to keep it exactly horizontal.
-After this the personnel could turn the platform so the compass deviations could be corrected.
+After this personnel could turn the platform so that the compass deviations could be corrected.
 The concrete and brickwork pit with on the top a bronze ring with compass indications divided into degrees, minutes and seconds was the basis of the whole.
-The construction of the platform was entirely constructed out of wood without the use of metal components.
-All connections, rotating and moving parts were of copper, brass or bronze and this was done deliberately because the metal parts were the subject of derogations to the compass.
+The platform was entirely constructed from wood without the use of metal components.
+All connections, rotating and moving parts were made of copper, brass or bronze.
+This was done deliberately because metal parts were the subject of derogations to the compass.
 By rotating the platform with an airplane on top the compass onboard the aircraft was precisely adjusted by using the bronze ring with degrees, minutes and seconds.
-The Germans had such a device on multiple airfields but because this device is the only remaining one in the world, the others were removed or destroyed, its rather unique.
+The Germans had such a device on multiple airfields around Europe.
+Because this device is the only remaining one in the world, the others were removed or destroyed, its rather unique.
 Due to the fact the brickwork pit under the platform was full of water over the past 65 years the woodwork is well preserved and still in good condition.
 The ‘Gradzahlenschilder’ are still there; two rows of numbers for ‘Kompensieren’ (calibrating the aircraft compass) and ‘Funkbeschicken’ (calibrating the aircraft radio compass).
-The entire construction is today considered a monument and as such registered as our military heritage.
+The entire construction is today considered as a monument and as such registered as military heritage.

 Around the airfield